STXT - Semantic Text

 2. Terminology

-The key words "MUST", "MUST NOT", "SHOULD", "SHOULD NOT", and "MAY" are to be interpreted as described in RFC 2119.
+The key words "MUST", "MUST NOT", "SHOULD", "SHOULD NOT", and "MAY" must be interpreted according to RFC 2119.

 3. Document Encoding